immcantation/presto/INSTALL.rst

     > pip3 install presto --user

-The current development build can be installed using pip and git in similar fashion::
+The current development build can be installed using pip and git in a similar fashion::

     > pip3 install git+https://bitbucket.org/kleinstein/presto@master --user